BiPUJ/BioInfoProject/README.md

-# BioInfoProject
-Module for PDBe and RNACentral in python
+Adapter for easy access to RNA Central resources directly from python